justinyeh1995/108_1_DS_Project_Tetris-/README.md

 # Introduction

- There are two ways to run this game
+ Command to run this game in the terminal

 ---
-1.
 - g++ Tetris.cpp Stack.cpp -o myTetris

 - ./myTetris
----
-2.
-- g++ main.cpp Board.cpp Block.cpp Stack.cpp -o Tetris

-- ./Tetris
 ---